chaimaa-kadaoui/4pv/README.md

 * Build using docker `docker build -t alert-system .`
 * Run the image providing the date of the checks `docker run -p 8000:8000 -d alert-system ./run.sh 2019-02-17` <br>
-You can leave it blank for today
+You can leave it blank for today `docker run -p 8000:8000 -d alert-system ./run.sh`
 * Request the API to manage alerts

 ## Alert model